Skip to Content

 • Desheding tools – remove dead hair.

-Bath (only for the brave) or day to day wipe
+Bath (only for the brave) or day-to-day wipe

 In the ideal world, you would like to bath your cat once a month – this would allow you to remove any dirt or dead hair.
 However, we all know how British Shorthair “love” the water and bathing.
 This is Frank after his bath – not a happy bunny!
 In this case, you can use special (cat-friendly) wipe towels – this will make the whole experience much less stressful for the cat and definitely less messy for you.
 However, if you are thinking of bath (you are so brave:), please remember to keep your British Shorthair indoors for at least 4-6 hours after the shower.
 Any sudden change in the temperature, while the fur is still wet can really affect the health of your cat… Better safe than sorry I say.